 Transfer and Progression

-Learners having successfully completed this course can progress to the Open Training College Higher Certificate in Arts in Applied Management, a Major Award at Level 6 (NFQ), subject to meeting entry requirements.
+Learners having successfully completed this course can progress to the Open Training College Higher Certificate in Applied Management (Human Services), a Major Award at Level 6 (NFQ), subject to meeting entry requirements.

 Start Making Your Application